verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1beta1.md

 <a href="#install.verrazzano.io/v1beta1.CertManagerComponent">CertManagerComponent</a>)
 </p>
 <p>
-<p>Certificate represents the type of cert issuer for an installation.</p>
+<p>Certificate - Deprecated.
+Represents the type of cert issuer for an installation.</p>
 </p>
 <table>
 <thead>